Gauravraj004/grocery-chatbot/README.md

 - No products: ensure JSON files exist in `data/`.
 - Gemini quota/error: verify your key in Google AI Studio and retry.

-## 🧹 Code hygiene (what we removed)

-- Deleted CLI-oriented result formatting helpers from `product_search.py` (not used by API/React).
-- Kept the core modules minimal: only production code that serves the API/React app.

 ## 📄 License

 MIT-like for demo/assignment purposes.
 Use and modify as needed.